Main Our story Recipes Tips Articles Interviews Photos Journal Links Kids Stuff

 After one year of eating raw foods, I am addicted to them.
 Eating this way makes me feel so good that I do not want to stop.
 I compare my experience to banging one’s head against the wall.
 Only when one stops, they notice the difference.
 Eating cooked food was like banging my head against the wall.
 When I stopped, I experienced so many positive changes in the way I felt and looked, that at first I could not believe my luck.
 How is it possible that eating the way that by most of the society is considered to be freaky could make me feel so good?
 In time I came to realize that this freaky way of eating was in fact the most natural one!
 This took a lot of shifting in the belief system that I constructed during the 40 years of my existence.

-5 years ago, my dearest Luke moved in and by the end of the year we got married.
-Julia was born the following year.
+4 years ago, my daughter Julia was born.
 At the end of my pregnancy I felt totally exhausted.
 I felt and looked awful.
 This was despite eating “healthy” vegetarian meals.
 I believed that the way I ate was important for the health of my baby, and so I was doing my best and avoided things that I knew were bad.
 My favourite dining place at that time was a vegan restaurant at a market, where we used to go every week.
 I remember going there 2 weeks prior to the birth and feeling awful.
 3 years later I still did not feel my best.
 I hoped that this would change in time, but I seemed to have reached a point after which there was no further improvement.
 This was despite the fact that I was commuting to work on my bike every day.

 Love,